LastL2/node-launcher/README.md

 ****
 ========

-Charts to deploy THORChain stack and tools.
+Charts to deploy THORNode stack and tools.
 It is recommended to use the make commands available in this repo to start the charts with predefined configuration for most environments.